-Grenada has information gathering mechanisms to exchange intelligence information, at a domestic, regional, and international level, to detect routes and methods used by drug trafficking criminal organizations.
-In this sense, it is done through informants and intelligence.
+Guyana has information gathering mechanisms to exchange intelligence information, at a domestic, regional, and international level, to detect routes and methods used by drug trafficking criminal organizations.
+In this sense, Guyana mostly uses Human Intelligence, Signals Intelligence and Open-Source Intelligence to gather information, detect routes and methods used by drug traffickers.
+Once the gathered information is analyzed, dissemination to relevant agencies domestically, regionally, and internationally.
+Some of these information sharing occurs through established agreements and Memoranda of Understanding (MOUs).